b97tsk/reactive-tree/README.md

 function defineLeaf<T>(obj: any, prop: string, value?: T): Leaf<T>;
 ```

-Creates a leaf with a value, also defines a property for an object, which is
+Creates a leaf with a value, also defines a property for an object, which
-corresponding with that leaf:
+corresponds with that leaf:

 - when you get this property, it returns `leaf.read()`;
 - when you set this property to something, it calls `leaf.write(something)`.